sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/vision.md

 This is a guide for writing the Vision and Scope document.
 The template (or form) itself is in another file: [Vision and Scope Template](../forms/vision.md).
 When you are writing the Vision and Scope, you should be thinking about **business requirements**.
 In others word, keep your *business hat* on.
 This is not the time to think about technical details.

+The Vision should be inspiring, but **not** a marketing speech.
+It should be short, easy to understand, jargon-free and stable.

 ## What to include

 You can use the headings in the template as an **"add at least these"** list.
 If your team has a strong reason to add or modify a section, you should do so.
 The most important thing is to ensure that the document is clear and understandable to all stakeholders.